awsdocs/amazon-s3-userguide/doc_source/website-hosting-custom-domain-walkthrough.md

 1. \(Optional\) Upload other website content to your bucket\.

-## Step 7: Upload an error document<a name="w651aac24c27c11c33"></a>
+## Step 7: Upload an error document<a name="configure-error-document-root-domain"></a>

-When you enable static website hosting for your bucket, you enter the name of the error document \(for example, **error\.html**\)\.
+When you enable static website hosting for your bucket, you enter the name of the error document \(for example, **404\.html**\)\.
 After you enable static website hosting for the bucket, you upload an HTML file with this error document name to your bucket\.

 **To configure an error document**

-1. Create an error document, for example `error.html`\.
+1. Create an error document, for example `404.html`\.

 1. Save the error document file locally\.

    The error document name is case sensitive and must exactly match the name that you enter when you enable static website hosting\.
-For example, if you enter `error.html` for the **Error document** name in the **Static website hosting** dialog box, your error document file name must also be `error.html` and not `Error.html`\.
+For example, if you enter `404.html` for the **Error document** name in the **Static website hosting** dialog box, your error document file name must also be `404.html`\.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the **Buckets** list, choose the name of the bucket that you want to use to host a static website\.

-1. Enable static website hosting for your bucket, and enter the exact name of your error document \(for example, `error.html`\)\.
+1. Enable static website hosting for your bucket, and enter the exact name of your error document \(for example, `404.html`\)\.
 For more information, see [Enabling website hosting](EnableWebsiteHosting.md)\.

    After enabling static website hosting, proceed to step 6\.